How to eat the right amount and right kinds of fruits and veggies

 In one study involving 1,300 elderly people, those with the highest intakes of dark-green and yellow vegetables were half as likely to die from heart disease five years later and one-third as likely to succumb to cancer as those who had the lowest intakes.
 Based on these findings, researchers at the USDA Beltsville Human Nutrition Research Center in Maryland recently found a simple and easy method you can use to lower your risk of these different diseases.

 By analyzing hundreds of different vegetables, they found that daily consumption of three particular vegetables could dramatically change carotene tissue levels.
 Kale was selected for its high lutein content.
 The powerful carotenoid lutein is instrumental in preventing macular degeneration, the leading cause of blindness in our elderly.
 Tomato juice was also selected due to its lycopene, which is a potent antioxidant that can help prevent both heart disease and certain forms of cancer, particularly prostate cancer.
 Finally, they chose the sweet potato for its beta-carotene content.
-I’ve reported on numerous occasions the various protective benefits of beta-carotene.
-It can help prevent heart attacks, cardiovascular disease, and a number of different types of cancer.
+Beta-carotene can help prevent heart attacks, cardiovascular disease, and a number of different types of cancer.

 Participants in the study were given a little less than 5 oz. of steamed kale, about 5.5 oz. of mashed sweet potatoes, and 6 to 8 oz. of tomato juice for lunch each day.
 In just three weeks, blood plasma levels of beta-carotene increased 116 percent, lutein levels jumped 67 percent, and lycopene levels rose 26 percent.
 The increases in tissue levels of these carotenes were even more dramatic.
 Lycopene tissue levels increased 100 percent and beta carotene levels rose 4,000 percent.
 Additionally, significant improvements in the participants’ immune systems were noted as T-cell counts increased by one-third.